Metallic paint: Expense

 Luxury car manufacturers (particularly German marques such as BMW and Mercedes-Benz) almost always charge a premium for the "option" of metallic paint on a new vehicle.
 This is often considered a captive market as metallic paints usually account for all but one or two of the colors from the palette available (only red, black, and white are available as solid colors from many brands).
 Buyers may choose to pay it, in some cases merely to maintain resale value.

 The price premium for metallic paint is GBP 500 or USD 1000 for a large car, while pearlescent paint (such as White Diamond Pearl) is even more expensive.
 For BMW Canada and BMW North America, the metallic paint premium applies to entry-level offerings such as the BMW 3 Series (resulting in a disproportionate number of 3 Series cars sold in the late 2000s being white) and the BMW X1, while more expensive cars such as the BMW 5 Series have metallic paint as a no-charge option.

-Given that having a car subsequently resprayed in a metallic color is no more expensive than for a solid color, many consider the price premium for metallic paint as a way to boost the base price of a luxury car.
+Given that having a car subsequently resprayed in a metallic color is no more expensive than for a solid color, cn many consider the price premium for metallic paint as a way to boost the base price of a luxury car.
 Japanese luxury marques and many mass market brands usually do not charge extra for metallic paint.